prateek3636/open-tracker/README.md

 ===================

-Below are the details of application related to technology and domain.
+Below are the details of application Details.
 This application is an API app which serve all the required APIs.
+Below are the required informations -

 ----------